At Her Loom; Imogen Di Sapia and the Mother-Artist Archetype

 Her exhibition, The Selkie: Weaving and the Wild Feminine at O N C A in Brighton in March, 2018, was the culmination of a year long project which aimed to challenge challenges and reflect on contemporary textile practice.
 Through Di Sapia’s weaving, relationships and storytelling symbols emerged, mediating a multi-layered response to invisibility; an antidote, perhaps, to the segregated space of perinatal mental health.
 In an interview with the exhibition curator, Imogen stated:

-“I’ve struggled with the invisibility of motherhood, the changes in my mental health, the demands on my time which means my studio making is often sacrificed.
-I hear the words of Marina Abramovic, who is clear that her choice not to have children is her sacrifice to her art.
-And yes, the idea of ‘giving up’ my creative career has been reflected back to me by many people in different ways, because sometimes it becomes very difficult.
+“I’ve struggled with the invisibility of motherhood, the changes in my mental health, the demands on my time which means my studio making is often sacrificed; I hear the idea of ‘giving up’ my creative career, which has been reflected back to me by many people in different ways, because sometimes it becomes very difficult.
 However, not to make or create isn’t an option for most artists I know, so one must then adapt and find a way, and for me, weaving has been the medium that keeps everything in balance.
 I think there somehow needs to be a recognition that when a woman becomes a mother, she still has a deep need to create and be seen; perhaps my woven textiles are a way of me attempting to be seen.”

 Di Sapia’s commitment to collaboration was reflected in the forging of a network of female artists who were asked to respond to the motifs of the Selkie myth and the broader, contemporary issues it suggests.
 The resulting aggregate of artistic processes, alongside Di Sapia’s tactile works stitched together a dialogue which conceptualised craft, and art, as power.
 The value of support is also reflected in Di Sapia’s use of social media platforms as a tool for growth, knowledge sharing and inspiration and challenging the solitary nature of home-based handwork.
 A keenness for collaboration, says Di Sapia, was crucial for her work in theatre, when the studio-environment was key in facilitating each other to grow and develop, pulling out the best of the work, and the most fertile new ideas.
 On becoming a mother, this access changed; working mostly alone and in the home-studio due to the needs of her children, her modes of collaboration have had to adapt to distance projects, facilitated by social media channels, leading to strong relationships through conversation, discussion and imagery without face-to-face meeting.